RedkoTeam/fortunecoffee/README.md

     }
 ```

-5. Then cd into android folder, and create the key pairs using java.
+5. Then cd into android folder, and create the key pairs using ``/android/pepk.jar``.
 THIS IS VERY IMPORTANT!!
    They keys must match from our end.
     ``This will be on google, when generateing A new app, Choose to do our own app handler and follow the steps``

-6. Follow the steps
+6. Follow the steps on google console
 7. Upload.